aethos/teaching/recitations/sorts-time-complexity/time.md

 Now that we've got big-O down, let's integrate it with time complexity.

 ### Big-O and Time Complexity:
 Big-O is a useful way of looking at time complexity, and specifcally measures the "worst case" of the algorithm.
-That means that in every scenerio, we'll pick the worst possible outcome.
+That means when running our algorithm, we'll look at the most time-consuming case.
 For example, if we had the following block of code:

 	// randomly get the value n
-	if n == 4:
+	if (n == 4) {
 		print("hello")
 		print("hello")
 		print("hello")
-	else:
+	} else {
 		// do nothing
+	}

 We would pick the worst possible case, which is <b>n == 4</b>.
 This is an important characteristic of big-O. There are other notations, called big-Theta and big-Omega, which measure the average and best cases of an algorithm, and therefore make different assumptions as they run through an algorithm.
 For our purposes, big-O is the most important measure of time complexity and the only one we'll be considering here.
 Note that this element of picking the worst case is not apparent in the selection sort example -- I'm mentioning it here for completeness.